mauer/xmidictrl/docs/README.md

 Other midi devices should work, as long as they send MIDI Control Change (CC) messages.

 # Supported Operating Systems
-This version supports Microsoft Windows, macOS and Linux operating systems.
-Please that I'm unable to test the macOS build, as I don't own any computers from Apple.
+This version supports Microsoft Windows.

 # Logging
 XMidiCtrl does not log directly in the **Log.txt** of X-Plane.
 Instead, it's using an own log file called